Jamidd/Flat/README.md

 [ply](https://pypi.org/project/ply/)
 [PySimpleAutomata](https://pypi.org/project/PySimpleAutomata/)

-On a linux based system, it will ask you to install all necesary dependencies automagically, the first time you run the program.
+On a linux based system, it will ask you to install all necesary dependencies automagically the first time you run the program.
 You can review all the installed packages at [functions/dependencies.sh](https://github.com/Jamidd/Flat/blob/master/functions/dependencies.sh).